 "What kind of snake do you have again?"

 "Mexican Black King Snake," I say with a smile.

 "A little thing like you has a pet snake?"
 A voice says from behind me.
 Josie is biting her cheek trying not to laugh as I turn to see two guys looking at me with intrigue.
 Intrigue is bad when you are trying to hide a twelve-foot-long Lamia.

 "Ya, he's pretty," I say with a shrug and turn to the counter and order a muffin and a tea.
 I go and wait for my order while Josie orders hers.
 The two men join us over at the counter.

 "Is he poisonous?"
 The blonde one asks.
 I grin at my private joke.
 Lamias are venomous but I've never tried to eat one!

 "He's a teddy bear to me."
 I shrug as I grab my order and Josie grabs hers.
 Josie giggles our way back to the car.
 Then we are on our way to the surfing competition.

-The beach is big, bright and loud.
-Just like most of the surfers.
+The beach is big, bright, and loud just like most of the surfers there.
 I start clicking away with my camera as soon as we get to the banner.
 '35th Annual Lexington Surf Competition'.
-Crowds of brightly coloured people in brightly coloured clothes are packed on the beach.
+Crowds of brightly colored people in brightly colored clothes are packed on the beach.
 I've already lost Josie to the crowd.
 I'll find her later.
 I climb up onto a rock to get a full picture of the crowd.
 As good as I am, I am not tall.

-I see the expanse of the beach cluttered with people and see my shot.
-Taking it I put my camera away before I go to get down.
+I see the expanse of the beach cluttered with people and see my shot and take it.
+I put my camera away before I go to get down.
 Cameras are expensive.
 Hopping down I see Josie talking with a cute guy.
-I stay close but not too close like a good wing woman.
+I stay close but not too close like a good wingwoman.